Ladakh face-off: Congress, BJP continue to blame each other over Chinese incursions

 Meanwhile, Bharatiya Janata Party President Jagat Prakash Nadda hit out at Gandhi, and accused him of attempting to “divide the nation” and demoralise the armed forces.
 “First, Congress signs MoU [memorandum of understanding] with the Chinese Communist Party,” he tweeted.
 “Then, Congress surrenders land to China.
 During Doklam issue, Rahul Gandhi secretly goes to the Chinese embassy.
 During crucial situations, Rahul Gandhi tries to divide the nation and demoralise armed forces.
 Effects of MoU?”

 In 2008, the two parties from the two countries had signed an MoU to facilitate top-level dialogue and initiate consultation over regional and international matters.
-Gandhi, who was the Congress’ general secretary back then, had signed the memorandum with Xi Jinping, a senior leader of his party then and now the Chinese president.
+Gandhi, who was the Congress’ general secretary back then, had signed the memorandum with Xi Jinping, who was then a senior leader of his party and is now the Chinese president.

 Nadda had on Monday criticised former Prime Minister Manmohan Singh’s comments on the India-China tensions, and asked him to stop repeatedly insulting the Indian forces and questioning their valour.
 The BJP chief also accused Singh of “abjectly surrendering” significant portions of Indian land to China, and claimed that the former prime minister had presided over 600 Chinese incursions between 2010 and 2013.